ozolsmartins/ozolsclubachievements/README.md

 - Month view also shows a Leaderboard block (user‑centric)
 - Global Leaderboard can be toggled under the monthly leaderboard and appears instantly without pressing Apply
 - Searching by user switches the view into a profile: lifetime stats + achievements, plus the entries table for the selected range; leaderboards are hidden in this mode
+ - Season mode: selecting a Season switches the view to that season’s date range (disables date/range pickers); the leaderboard shows “this season” and user search reveals a “Season progress” box

 Tech stack
 - Next.js App Router (server components)
 - Tailwind (via @import tailwindcss in app/globals.css)
 - MongoDB with Mongoose (see lib/mongodb.js)

+Testing
+- Unit tests use Vitest.
+Pure helper functions are in lib/utils.js to enable isolated tests.
+- Run tests: npm test
+- API contract tests: see tests/api.contract.test.js — validates response shape, headers (X-Request-ID), and rate limiting behavior using mocks.

 Project structure (key files)
 - app/page.js — Main UI: filters, achievements, leaderboards, table, pagination